 I have been reluctant to blog, mainly because I was blurry on what to share.
 As of the last month, I have been on ODS (off duty status), laid off, and now, I might be rehired as an “inactive employee”.
 It’s confusing, and after hours of reading union emails, company threads and what felt like days on the phone I have officially thrown my hands up in the air with a “Que, sera sera” resignation.
 I literally have no idea what will happen.
 No one is flying these days, and while I may or may not have my job back I know eventually I will come back to the skies.
 I count myself to be one of the lucky ones.

-That said, while I could post about what to do on a Delhi layover, my favourite cafe in London, or share travel ideas ; now is certainly NOT the time.
+That said, while I could post about what to do on a Delhi layover, my favourite cafe in London, or share travel ideas ; now is not the time.
 Likewise, is it also not relevant to talk about how “great” the flight attendant life is…because, frankly, while I didn’t work very much during this Covid madness, my friends did and I know that it is not a “rosy” time to be in the industry.
-They are courageous, brave heroes that have had to put up with a LOT to bring people home.
+They are courageous, brave heroes that have had to put up with a lot to bring people home.

 I also felt unsure of what was “right” to post about, feeling like personal life posts might not be appropriate to share either.
 About a month and a half ago, my husband and I went to the Dutch Caribbean.
 I packed extra things (just in case) and off we went.
 It was supposed to be a business trip with some pleasure thrown in, but it ended up being a one way ticket to our second home.
 I’m so thankful we followed his gut because, short story, we’re now living in one of our favourite places, while we “wait out” the storm.
 Although, “waiting” isn’t an accurate word.
 Hubs works most of the day and I’ve been taking courses, learning Dutch, and spending time on my own creative projects.
 I haven’t even sat down to watch a real movie yet (unless you count Tiger King!).